Cricut: The Ultimate Guide for Hobbyists

 Click the “Cancel” button to return to the canvas and prepare the image for cutting.
 To maintain appropriate spacing in the image, you must “attach” the shapes.

-To do this, hold Shift and select all the shapes of the same color.
+To do this, hold Shift and select all the shapes of the same colour.
 You could also select the respective layers from the layers panel on the right.

 Click “Attach” on the bottom of the Layers panel.
 Doing this will group the layers, allowing you to move or resize them all at once.
 Additionally, the layers will be forced to line up just like they appear on the screen when cutting.